Skip to content

 When an agent makes a referral and the MLO becomes mired with delays and mistakes (the lender’s fault, the borrower’s fault, or no one’s fault), it can hurt the agent and buyer’s current and future relationship!

-On the other hand, when a buyer chooses a lender without an agent’s input, it’s akin to playing commission roulette with one’s bank account.
+On the other hand, when a buyer chooses a lender without an agent’s input, it’s akin to playing a game of commission roulette with one’s bank account.

 Take a moment and reflect upon the worst “hair pulling – Xanax popping – wine guzzling” transactions YOU’VE personally ever experienced (while still not collecting a commission check).